eruditelite/pimount/README.md

     'ELEGOO Stepstick Stepper Motor Driver Module A4988' -- others are available, but KiCAD footprints must be created.
 Here's how the wiring works.

+  * I "reverse engineered" TrueTrack to figure out how to drive the stepper motors.
+See appendix below...

 ### Stepper Motor Wiring and Current Limit ###